chef-boneyard/chef-web-docs-2016/includes_chef_repo/includes_chef_repo_git.rst

       -D
         Delete a branch irrespective of its merged status.

 #.
-Remove your local branch:
+Remove the local branch:

    .. code-block:: bash

       $ git branch -d CHEF-XX

-   Remove your remote branch by using the full syntax to 'push', and omitting a source branch:
+   Or remove the remote branch by using the full syntax to ``push`` and by omitting a source branch:

    .. code-block:: bash